 The infrastructure projects planned below were divided across all five of Brevard County's Districts to ensure assistance to residents across the County.
-See Projected Outcomes in the Project Inventory below. \$114,391,703 has been budgeted for specific programs out the above mentioned \$116,920,177. \$33,391,706 has been expended out of the obligated funds.
+See Projected Outcomes in the Project Inventory below. \$116,920,177 has been budgeted for specific programs, which encompasses the entirety of the funding awarded to Brevard County by the Treasury under the American Rescue Plan Act. \$61,623,871.24 has been expended out of the obligated funds through June 30, 2024.